user95401/GemetryTrash/about.md

 - download the rest of the main mods
 - loads textures
 - changes the name of the window (Windows)
-- changes the location of the saves (LocalAppData/Geometry Dash/GemetryTrash/)

 # RU